Worstjibs/DisJockey/README.md

 # DisJockey

-This is a web application that hosts a Discord Bot, intended to play and track music that is played on a Discord server.
-It is build using .NET 5 Web API, Angular 11 and the Bot uses Discord.NET and Victoria (https://github.com/Yucked/Victoria).
+DisJockey is a web application and Discord Bot, intended to play and track music that is played on a Discord server.
+It is build using .NET 8 Web API, Angular 11 and the Bot uses Discord.NET and Lavalink4Net.
+It uses MassTransit for API to Bot communication, so they remain large decoupled.
+This allows the bot to be self hosted whilst the API can run publicly in the cloud.

 I used the following repositories as a guide for my work so far, thanks to the authors of them:
 Eliza: https://github.com/Pheubel/Eliza